 The catalogue featured in this article comes from a special art exhibition held in March 1970.
 It is a testament to an incredible undertaking by the Arthurs Creek State School Committee to showcase some of the finest Australian artists of the late 20th century with connections to the Arthurs Creek district.

 This catalogue is now over fifty years old and was kept in the collection of Bruce Draper.
 It is hoped that by sharing it with a wide audience, community members will be able to add memories, photos, newspaper articles, images of artworks or other items that may shed more light on this historic event in the life of the Arthurs Creek community and of the Australian art world.

 Tim Russell recalls that his father Brian Russell, who lived at ‘Kangaringa’ on the Hurstbridge Arthurs Creek Road in the early 1970’s, helped to organise an art show to benefit his son’s school.
 Local artists contributed and he understands it became a valuable collection on display, was featured in newspapers of the day, and security had to be arranged (Tim Russell, 2020).

 As the catalogue’s introduction aptly says, “This is a unique occasion in which artists and potters of the Arthurs Creek district are exhibiting together.

 It is a fitting reminder that many of Australia’s major artists have, at some time, found inspiration in and near this area.
 As some leave, others come to take their place.

 The School Committee takes pride and pleasure in presenting this exhibition.”

-If you can help source memories, photos, newspaper articles or other items relating to this historic event please get in touch via the Contact Us page.
-As this article expands to include additional information all individual contributions will be given credit and resources will be shared with local historical societies.
+If you can help source memories, photos, newspaper articles or other items relating to the Special Exhibition – Artists of the Arthurs Creek District 1953 – 1970, please get in touch via the Contact Us page.

 Got a question or some interesting facts?
 Leave a comment and we’ll reply.